kleinnconrad/datascience_un-fancifier/validation/readme.md

-#The generated if-then-else ruleset derived from a standardized logistic regression function based on the titanic dataset:
+# The generated if-then-else ruleset
+Derived from a standardized logistic regression function based on the titanic dataset:

 ```
 ======================================================